xabbu42/Master/arbeit.md

 the original Gentzen style systems from @artemov2001 [p.14], it does not actually deconstruct proof terms but falls back on the Hilbert style definition of $LP$ to introduce proof terms already fully constructed.
-We will call this system G3lift to differentate it from the later used system G3lp.
+We will call this system G3lift to differentiate it from the later used system G3lp.

 \renewcommand{\arraystretch}{3}